germanjke/InternshipTestTask/README.md

 The result is presented in a laptop (notebooks folder), as well as in an archive of photos (results folder)

 ### Why this model?:

+### Example of a result:

+### Data:
+I made a few changes to the data.
+First, I changed the extension of the validation files to jpg.
+Second, I did not use the built-in function to display the mask, but the already existing pictures (for this I wrote a function to download them).
+This was needed for my dataset structure.
+All data you can check [here]() on my Google Disk.